Approach

 Valproic acid and its derivatives

-• These agents must not be used in female patients of childbearing potential unless other options are unsuitable, there is a pregnancy prevention program in place, and certain conditions are met.
+• These agents must not be used in female patients of childbearing potential unless other options are unsuitable, there is a pregnancy prevention programme in place, and certain conditions are met.

 • Precautionary measures may also be required in male patients owing to a potential risk that use in the 3 months leading up to conception may increase the likelihood of neurodevelopmental disorders in their children.